Why this story matters:

 Recently, Italian anthropologists visited Romania to study the phenomenon, called "the Italian syndrome".
-While the name was given based on the experience of Romanian migrant women working in Italy, the researchers believe that this condition occurs among all Eastern European female migrants, in many Western European countries.
+While the name was given based on the experience of Romanian migrant women working in Italy, the researchers believe that this condition occurs among many Eastern European female migrants in various Western European countries.

 Details from the story: